Faithful-Resource-Pack/CompliBot/README.md

 ---

 ## Found an issue?
-Please submit it using our [bug tracker](https://github.com/Faithful-Resource-Pack/CompliBot/issues/new/choose) or by using the `/feedback <text>` command from the bot.
-The bug tracker is preferred but both options are valid.
+Please submit it using our [bug tracker](https://github.com/Faithful-Resource-Pack/CompliBot/issues/new/choose) or by using the `/feedback` form on our bot.
+Both will create a GitHub issue so either option is valid.

 ---